julianpoy/RecipeSage-selfhost/README.md

 The `postgres` container is the database.
 The application cannot run without it.

 The `browserless` container is a virtual web browser that is used to scrape recipe data when you paste a URL into the "autofill" feature of the app.
-Without it, the recipe scraper _should still work_, but will fall back to JSDOM which will be significantly less accurate and may contain formatting errors.
+Without it the recipe scraper _should still work_, but will fall back to JSDOM which will be significantly less accurate and may contain formatting errors.

 The `ingredient-instruction-classifier` container facilitates machine learning classification of ingredients and instructions, which is used to improve accuracy during the "autofill" feature.
-Without it, the recipe _should still work_, but will be a bit less accurate or may not be able to pull ingredients or instructions from poorly formatted webpages.
+Without it the recipe scraper _will still work_, but will lose the ability to pull ingredients or instructions from webpates with no JSON-LD headers and no formatting.

 ## Changelog